The Walks Mathematica Package

 Nullity[m]

-Even though the nullity of a matrix m (or graph g) is a standard concept in linear algebra (i.e., the dimension of its nullspace), there is no Nullity[] function in Mathematica by default, so we provide one here.
+) is a standard concept in linear algebra (i.e., the dimension of its nullspace), there is no Nullity[]

 CartesianProduct[g,h]

-This gives the Cartesian product of g and h.
+This gives the Cartesian product of g

-By default, this can also be done just by doing g h.
+By default, this can also be done just by doing g h

 DirectProduct[g,h]

-This gives the Direct product of g and h.
+This gives the Direct product of g

-Note: If you run DefaultGraphProduct["Direct"], then subsequently the direct product is just g h.
+, then subsequently the direct product is just g h

 StrongProduct[g,h]

-This gives the Strong product of g and h.
+This gives the Strong product of g

-Note: If you run DefaultGraphProduct["Strong"], then subsequently the strong product is just g h.
+, then subsequently the strong product is just g h

 LexicographicProduct[g,h]

-This gives the Lexicographic product of g and h.
+This gives the Lexicographic product of g

 DefaultGraphProduct[]